-For females, the highest rates for the period as a whole were in the North-East, East of England and London.
-There was evidence of an increase in the SMR over time for the East of England and a decline for London.
+For females, the highest rates for the period as a whole were in the North-East, East followed by South East, Yorkshire and The Humber and London.
+There was evidence of an increase in the SMR over time for the East, South East and South West, with evidence of a decline for the North East and London.